John Raese: 2010 U.S. Senate election

-Following the death of Senator Robert C. Byrd in 2010, plans were made to hold a special election to fill the unexpired term of his US Senate seat.
-Republican Congresswoman Shelley Moore Capito, daughter of former Governor Arch A. Moore, was initially considered to be a potential candidate for the seat.
+Following the death of Senator Robert C. Byrd in 2010, plans were made to hold a special election to fill the unexpired term of his U.S. Senate seat.
+Republican Congresswoman Shelley Moore Capito, daughter of former governor Arch A. Moore, was initially considered to be a potential candidate for the seat.
 Raese announced that he was considering a third Senate bid, stating that he might run to her right in a potential primary between the two.
 Ultimately, Capito declined to run for the seat.
 Raese subsequently won the Republican nomination, but was defeated by his Democratic opponent, Joe Manchin, in the general election.

 2012 U.S. Senate election

-Raese was unopposed in the Republican primary for U.S. Senate garnering 61,289 votes.
-He ran against Manchin once again, who received 80% of the Democratic primary ballots, a total for him of 119,725 votes.
+Raese was unopposed in the Republican U.S. Senate primary in 2012, garnering 61,289 votes.
+He once again ran against Manchin, who received 119,725 votes (80%) in the Democratic primary.
 In April 2012, Raese equated smoking bans with Adolf Hitler's yellow badge.
 He said "in Monongalia County now, I have to put a huge sticker on my buildings to say this is a smoke-free environment.
 This is brought to you by the government of Monongalia County.
 Okay?
 Remember Hitler used to put Star of David on everybody’s lapel, remember that?
 Same thing."
 That same day, he referred to President Franklin D. Roosevelt as "Fidel Roosevelt."
 Raese didn't apologize for his statements on Hitler saying "I am not going to be intimidated by a bunch of bullshit.
 I'm not apologizing to anybody or any organization.
 It's my perfect right to make a speech about meaningful subject matters in this country."
-He has called guitarist Ted Nugent a "patriot" for having criticized President Barack Obama.
-Raese was defeated by his Democratic opponent, Joe Manchin, in the general election.
+He called guitarist Ted Nugent a "patriot" for having criticized President Barack Obama.
+Raese lost the general election to Manchin, 60.6%-36.5%.

 Personal life

 Raese and his wife Liz have two daughters, Jane and Agnes.
 Liz is the founder of the Conservative Women of West Virginia (CWWV).
 They have homes in Palm Beach, Florida, Telluride, Colorado, and Morgantown, West Virginia.
-In 2010 Liz Raese was registered to vote in Florida, where their children go to school at The King's Academy in West Palm Beach, so her West Virginia voter registration was purged, leaving her unable to vote for her husband in his 2010 race for the US Senate from West Virginia.
+In 2010 Liz Raese was registered to vote in Florida, where their children go to school at The King's Academy in West Palm Beach, so her West Virginia voter registration was purged, leaving her unable to vote for her husband in his 2010 Senate race in West Virginia.

-Raese, along with Greer Industries colleague Bob Gwynne, designed the golf course at the invitation-only Pikewood National Golf Club in Morgantown, WV.
+Raese, along with Greer Industries colleague Bob Gwynne, designed the golf course at the invitation-only Pikewood National Golf Club in Morgantown.
 In 2010 Golf Digest rated it a Best New Private course, "in part because of [the] dogleg par 5 around the rim of a deep gulch, the sort of audacity one would expect from amateur architects."

+On October 12, 2024, Raese was arrested in Monongalia County for driving under the influence of alcohol; he was later released on bond.